pywbem/pywbemtools/docs/pywbemclicmdshelp.rst

       Test existence of pull opeations.

-      Test whether the pull operations exist on the WBEM server.
+      Test whether the pull WBEMConnection methods (ex.
+OpenEnumerateInstances) exist on the WBEM server.

+      This command tests all of the pull operations and reports any that return a NOT_SUPPORTED response.

     Options:
       -h, --help  Show this message and exit.